- CA78 Premium Rosewood

 Unique filtering technology that eliminates digital-specific noise, preserving the special harmonic characteristics of a grand piano.

-Three separate amplifier modules that deliver sound energy with maximum efficiency.
+Two separate amplifier modules that deliver sound energy with maximum efficiency.
 These Onkyo developed amplifiers utilise high specification components for improved richness and presence, with a vast dynamic range that is free of distortion.

 A unique headphone amplifier developed by Onkyo using the latest audio technologies.
 This class-leading amplifier features a 500 V/µs slew-rate, ensuring ultra-fast response to rapid changes in sound level, fully reproducing the piano’s dynamic characteristics.